KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 _Note: Please read URS for more information_
 ## 3. Analysis & Reflection of the Program Specifications
 ### 3.1 Graphical User Interface
 The users will be greeted with a login page to be able to access their accounts.
-Their will also be a seperate page to create an account.
-Alongside this, once logged into the application, there will be a user settings page to allow for a password change or to delete thier account<br>
+There will also be a separate page to create an account.
+Alongside this, once logged into the application, there will be a user settings page to allow for a password change or to delete their account <br>
-The program needs to have a simple interface desgined to quickly provide analysis of a mortgage.
+The program needs to have a simple interface designed to quickly provide analysis of a mortgage.
 To be able to do this, the main page of the application needs to contain all of the information relating to the analysis of the mortgage, primarily a table of summarised analysis, a graph showing the change in equity over time, and an amortization table showing specific timestamped information.<br>
 There also needs to be a seperate interface to allow for the creation of a mortgage and transaction.
 Due to the amount of information required for each of these sections, the will need their own page.
 The user then should be able to see some of the analysis for the information they enter beofre saving it permenately and return to the home page.<br>
 Lastly, there will be a page to allow users to remove mortages and transactions that they want to remove, listing them out showing identifying information so that they can correct select which ones to remove.
 ### 3.2 User Accounts